Azure/azure-sdk-for-go/documentation/eng_sys.md

 ## Build and Test

-Our build system runs PR changes against Go versions 1.14 and 1.15 on both Windows and Linux
+Our build system runs PR changes against the latest two versions of Go on both Windows and Linux.

 ## Analyze